aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ## Using Operators

-The following table contains predefined and user-defined operators that LINQ Reporting Engine enables you to use in template expressions.
+The following table contains predefined and user-defined operators that LINQ Reporting Engine allows you to use in template expressions.

 <table class="using operators">
 	<tbody>